FAQs: Community Fellowships

 Application Timeline

-• May– Applications open for the next class of Community Fellows.
+• March– Applications open for the incoming class of Community Fellows.

-• Mid-June – A diverse selection committee of stakeholders gathers to review all Community Fellow applications.
+• Early May – A selection committee reviews Community Fellow applications.

-• July – IJC will select a group of finalist Community Fellow applicants and host organizations and seek input from both parties on their matching preferences.
+• Late May – IJC selects a group of finalist Community Fellow applicants and host organizations and seeks input from both parties on their matching preferences.

 • September – The new class of Community Fellows begin their fellowship.